PaloAltoNetworks/flex-license-migration-lab/README.md

    ![Screenshot 2023-05-08 at 14 06 13](https://user-images.githubusercontent.com/30934288/236821362-29f37909-874f-44ce-8f5a-8976f2d6c735.png)
 8. You can close the window by clicking **Cancel**

-### 3.3.2 License Panorama / Create Device Group and Template
+### 3.3.2 Configure Panorama
-As next we will License your Panorama with the Serialnumber you created above and create a new Decive Group and Template inside your new Panorama.
+As next we will License your Panorama with the Serialnumber you created above and create a new Decive Group and Template inside your new Panorama and do some basic configuration in your Device Template

+#### 3.3.2.1 License Panorama
 1. Login to your Panorama https://[Public-IP]
 2. Copy the the Serialnummber you create on the CSP Portal and enter it under the Panorama Tab -> Setup -> Management -> General Settings
    ![Screenshot 2023-05-03 at 10 40 41](https://user-images.githubusercontent.com/30934288/235870102-b21ae1db-3df3-451e-b97d-177fb0aac110.png)
 3. Hit OK and reload the UI.
 Check if a pending commit on the Panorama is needed.
 If yes, commit to Panorama.
 4. In the Panorama check if you can see a Serialnummber is associated to it
    ![Screenshot 2023-04-28 at 10 42 49](https://user-images.githubusercontent.com/30934288/235103168-d62230df-38c1-43e4-862d-7fb8c52a9d1a.png)

+#### 3.3.2.2 Create Device Group and Device Template
-5. As next Create a Device Group, Template, and Template Stack.
+1. As next Create a Device Group, Template, and Template Stack.
 See the picture below as example
    ![Screenshot 2023-04-28 at 10 44 34](https://user-images.githubusercontent.com/30934288/235103331-a855e378-c39d-473a-8a74-3e3b51f60fec.png)
    ![Screenshot 2023-04-28 at 10 44 48](https://user-images.githubusercontent.com/30934288/235103377-2ab1e849-4f35-4208-a429-628d6516bd13.png)
-6. Once you done it commit your changes to the Panorama
+2. Once you done it commit your changes to the Panorama

+#### 3.3.2.3 Base config of the Device Template
+1. In the Panorama navigate to Device and select under Template your previous create Template (my example Stundent-TP) Picture
+2. In your Template to on left side to Setup -> Service and click on the wheel.
+   Picture
+3. In the Services tab type 8.8.8.8 under Primary DNS Server Picture
+4. As next click on the NTP tab and provide an NTP server from your region (my example 0.de.pool.ntp.org) Picture
+5. Click Ok once you entert it
+6. As next click on the left panel on Dynamic Updates
+7. Change the settings as shown in the picture below Picture
+8. At the end commit your changes to the Panorama Picture

 # 4. Deploy Firewalls in Azure
 In the following chapter you will deploy several Software Firewalls in different PanOS version.
 The Software Firewalls will automatically join your previous created Panorama